cloudevents/spec/spec.md

   format might carry an XML payload in its `data` attribute, and the consumer is informed by this attribute being set to "application/xml".
-The rules for how the `data` attribute content is rendered for different `contenttype` values are defined in the event format specifications; for example, the JSON event format defines the relationship in [section 3.1](./json-format.md#31-special-handling-of-the-data-attribute).
+The rules for how the `data` attribute content is rendered for different `content_type` values are defined in the event format specifications; for example, the JSON event format defines the relationship in [section 3.1](./json-format.md#31-special-handling-of-the-data-attribute).